Postgraduate study

 Part-time and full-time options

-Full-time students on the programme take these courses in one year.
-Part-time students take the same courses as full-time students, over either two or three years:
+Full-time students on the programme complete their full credit requirements in one year.
+Part-time students take the same number of courses as full-time students, over two years:

-Students can also study towards a Postgraduate Certificate or Postgraduate Diploma:
+You can also study towards a Postgraduate Certificate or Postgraduate Diploma:

 On successful completion of this programme, you will be able to demonstrate knowledge and critical understanding of:

-• Current challenges for the ethical design and use of data-intensive and artificial intelligence technologies.
+• current challenges for the ethical design and use of data-intensive and artificial intelligence technologies

-• Common principles, practices and methods of applied ethics and how they relate to technology governance tools such as law, policy, and design.
+• common principles, practices and methods of applied ethics and how they relate to technology governance tools such as law, policy, and design

-• How to identify, analyse, propose and evaluate a range of design and governance interventions that can align AI and data-intensive tools with ethical norms.
+• how to identify, analyse, propose and evaluate a range of design and governance interventions that can align AI and data-intensive tools with ethical norms

-• How to translate and clearly articulate ethical concepts and framings for multiple audiences and across different domains of data/AI application.
+• how to translate and clearly articulate ethical concepts and framings for multiple audiences and across different domains of data/AI application

-• How to lead and work collaboratively with others to produce clear, accessible, and actionable guidance and tools for ethical design and governance of AI and data-intensive technologies.
+• how to lead and work collaboratively with others to produce clear, accessible, and actionable guidance and tools for ethical design and governance of AI and data-intensive technologies

 This programme has the potential to fill a substantial skills gap in the existing labour market that is increasingly recognised by institutions; namely, the need for skills in ethical design, development and governance of emerging AI and data-intensive technologies.
 Many organisations struggle to manage the ethical risks associated with these technologies, which call for new expertise and skillsets beyond legal compliance or business risk management in the conventional sense.